CV-AC/De-id_rPPG/README.md

 # De-identification of facial videos while preserving remote physiological utility
 This is the official code repository of our BMVC 2023 paper "De-identification of facial videos while preserving remote physiological utility".
-Some small intro about our method.
+Our method can de-identify videos from machines, while preserving the visual quality and unerlying rPPG signals.
+For more details, please read our pubblication.

 [Paper](add link), [Poster](add link), [Video](add link)